Telephone +44 (0) 1865 315 678 | trip-enquiry@atg-oxford.com

 The 'world's most romantic garden', the garden of Ninfa stands on the remains of the medieval town of the same name, stretching over eight hectares, where parts of the castle, the walls, and remains of churches dot the landscape.
 The beauty of the ruins themselves was exalted by the 19thcentury German historian Ferdinand Gregorovius in “Passeggiate per L’Italia”.

 We drive (1.5 hours) to gardens created 1,900 years ago at Tivoli’s Villa of the Emperor Hadrian.
-We continue (1 hour) to the Monti Cimini.
-And visit the splendid Villa Farnese at Caprarola and its influential 16C gardens, before continuing to Sutri and our hotel in a lovely setting.
+We continue (1 hour) to the Monti Cimini and visit the splendid Villa Farnese at Caprarola and its influential 16C gardens, before continuing to Sutri and our hotel in a lovely setting.

 Hadrian's Villa (Villa Adriana)